tierpod/ngx_http_websocket_stat_module/README.md

 Here is a list of variables you can use in log format string:

- * $ws_opcode - websocket packet opcode.
+ * $ws_opcode - Websocket packet opcode.
 Look into https://tools.ietf.org/html/rfc6455 Section 5.2, Base Framing Protocol.
  * $ws_payload_size - Websocket packet size without protocol specific data.
 Only data that been sent or received by the client
  * $ws_total_payload_size - total packet size on a Websocket connection, without protocol specific data.
 Only data that been sent or received by the client
- * $ws_packet_source - Could be "client" if packet has been sent by the user or "upstream" if it has been received from the server
+ * $ws_packet_source - Could be "client" if packet has been sent by the user or "upstream" if it has been received from the server.
+Also, supported in connection close log with meaning "closed by client/upstream"
  * $ws_conn_age - Number of seconds connection is alive
- * $time_local - Nginx local time, date and timezone
+ * $time_local - Nginx local time, date and timezone (in log format)
  * $request - Http reqeust string.
 Usual looks like "GET /uri HTTP/1.1"
  * $uri - Http request uri.
  * $request_id - unique random generated request id.